- Blockchain Technology Explained: What is Blockchain and How Does It Work?

 - Class F licenses enable individuals to provide any digital asset business activities.

-- Class M licenses enables a person to provide all digital asset business activities for a specified period of time, which may be extended by the Bermuda Monetary Authority.
+- Class M licenses enable a person to provide all digital asset business activities for a specified period of time, which may be extended by the Bermuda Monetary Authority.

 Applicants requesting a license under the Act should specify the type of class of license they are seeking.
 The Bermuda Monetary Authority also has the authority to determine which class of license is issued to a business.
 When making this determination, the Bermuda Monetary Authority considers the interests of clients, potential clients, and the public and any obligations it believes should be imposed on the applicant “due to the nature of the digital asset business activities it intends to carry on.”